wasimakramsheriff-1274/local-os-assistant/README.md

 ```

 Example voice interaction:
-1. Say **"Ultron"** into your microphone.
+1. Say **"JARVIS"** into your microphone.
 2. Listen for the audio cue: *"I am listening..."*
 3. Speak your request (e.g. *"What are my current system metrics?"* or *"Open google.com in my browser"*).
-4. ULTRON transcribes your speech offline, executes the requested MCP tool, and speaks the response back in a deep, authoritative voice.
+4. JARVIS transcribes your speech offline, executes the requested MCP tool, and speaks the response back in a deep, authoritative voice.

 ### Option C: Integrate with Claude Desktop